How to Configure a Network in Cisco Packet Tracer

 Step 3

 After configuring the GigabitEthernet0/0 interface, the port will be green.
-The meaning of this color is; The interface is active and working.
+The meaning of this color is that the interface is active and working.

 Port Status Review